Michael Sam has taken control of his narrative on the field.

 Maybe the pressure is on us.

 Michael Sam is Omar Little from “The Wire”.
 Omar was a drug dealer/stickup artist who had a special affection for men.
-Omar was in a game which was at the top of the narcissistic chain.
+Omar was in a game which was at the top of the narcissistic chain in Baltimore.
 Omar played the game by his rules and won viewers over in the process.
 Scenes of Omar with his male lover went against the unwritten code of the streets.
 As the series continued, Omar became a favorite as he stood alone against Avon Barksdale and later Marlo Stanfield.
 When Omar was killed off, the top rooting interest on the show went with it.

 Michael Sam is in a game not created with a person who leads his lifestyle in mind.
 Regardless, he will play and if he is successful, who he goes home to at night will hopefully be a non-issue.
 Instead, we’ll be talking about a 12 tackle performance that included a bone-jarring forced fumble.